-Previously, Paul served as the assistant director for the Brown Center on Education Policy at the Brookings Institution.
-His six years at Brookings included projects evaluating the federal Blue Ribbon Schools Program and analyzing student achievement in charter schools.
+Previously, he served as the assistant director for the Brown Center on Education Policy at the Brookings Institution.
 Paul was a research analyst for the first five issues of the Brown Center Report on American Education (2000–2004).
 He also managed and coordinated the activities of the National Working Commission on Choice in K–12 Education (2001–2005).

 Public Affairs, American History